phluid61/internet-drafts/http2-encoded-data/draft.md

   Intermediaries MUST NOT coalesce frames across a segment boundary and MUST preserve segment boundaries when forwarding frames.

+  The SEGMENT\_CONTINUES flag MUST NOT be set on any frames unless the remote endpoint has indicated support by sending a USE\_SEGMENTS setting ({{I-D.kerwin-http-segments}}, Section 3) with a value of 1.

-On receiving an `ENCODED_DATA` frame, an intermediary MAY decode the data and forward it in one or more `DATA` frames.
-If the downstream peer does not support the encoding scheme used in the received frame, as advertised in an `ACCEPT_ENCODED_DATA` frame, the intermediary MUST decode the data and either: forward it in one or more DATA frames, or encode it with a scheme supported by the downstream peer and forward it in one or more `ENCODED_DATA` frames.
+On receiving an ENCODED\_DATA frame, an intermediary MAY decode the data and forward it in one or more DATA frames.
+If the downstream peer does not support the encoding scheme used in the received frame, as advertised in an ACCEPT\_ENCODED\_DATA frame, the intermediary MUST decode the data and either: forward it in one or more DATA frames, or encode it with a scheme supported by the downstream peer and forward it in one or more ENCODED\_DATA frames.

-An intermediary MAY coalesce multiple adjacent `ENCODED_DATA` and `DATA` frames if all of the frames, with the optional exception of the final frame in the sequence, have the `SEGMENT_CONTINUES` flag set.
-The coalesced payload MAY be subsequently emitted in any combination of `ENCODED_DATA` and `DATA` frames.
-The payloads of any resulting `ENCODED_DATA` frame MUST be correctly encoded according to those frames' encodings; this could require the payloads of the original frames to be decoded and subsequently re-encoded into the new frames rather than simply concatenated.

-An `ENCODED_DATA` frame MUST NOT be sent on a connection before receiving an `ACCEPT_ENCODED_DATA` frame.
-A sender MUST NOT apply an encoding that has not first been advertised by the peer in an `ACCEPT_ENCODED_DATA` frame, or was advertised with a rank of 0.
-Endpoints that receive a frame with an encoding they do not recognise or support MUST treat this as a connection error of type `PROTOCOL_ERROR`.
+An ENCODED\_DATA frame MUST NOT be sent on a connection before receiving an ACCEPT\_ENCODED\_DATA frame.
+A sender MUST NOT apply an encoding that has not first been advertised by the peer in an ACCEPT\_ENCODED\_DATA frame, or was advertised with a rank of 0.
+Endpoints that receive a frame with an encoding they do not recognise or support MUST treat this as a connection error of type PROTOCOL\_ERROR.

-If an endpoint detects that the payload of an `ENCODED_DATA` frame is incorrectly encoded it MUST treat this as a stream error (see {{I-D.ietf-httpbis-http2}}, Section 5.4.2) of type `DATA_ENCODING_ERROR` ({{error}}).
+If an endpoint detects that the payload of an ENCODED\_DATA frame is incorrectly encoded it MUST treat this as a stream error (see {{I-D.ietf-httpbis-http2}}, Section 5.4.2) of type DATA\_ENCODING\_ERROR ({{error}}).

-`ENCODED_DATA` frames are subject to flow control and can only be sent when a stream is in the "open" or "half closed (remote)" states.
-The entire `ENCODED_DATA` frame payload is included in flow control, including the encoded data, and Pad Length and Padding fields if present.
-If an `ENCODED_DATA` frame is received whose stream is not in "open" or "half closed (local)" state, the recipient MUST respond with a stream error ({{I-D.ietf-httpbis-http2}}, Section 5.4.2) of type STREAM_CLOSED.
+ENCODED\_DATA frames are subject to flow control and can only be sent when a stream is in the "open" or "half closed (remote)" states.
+The entire ENCODED\_DATA frame payload is included in flow control, including the encoded data, and Pad Length and Padding fields if present.
+If an ENCODED\_DATA frame is received whose stream is not in "open" or "half closed (local)" state, the recipient MUST respond with a stream error ({{I-D.ietf-httpbis-http2}}, Section 5.4.2) of type STREAM\_CLOSED.

+### Fragmentation and Segments {#frag-segments}

+Traversing a network segment with small frame size restrictions introduces the risk of fragmenting an encoded stream.
+This can be avoided using segments, as defined in {{I-D.kerwin-http2-segments}}.

+An intermediary MAY coalesce multiple adjacent ENCODED\_DATA and DATA frames if all of the frames, with the optional exception of the final frame in the sequence, have the SEGMENT\_CONTINUES flag set.
+The coalesced payload MAY be subsequently emitted in any combination of ENCODED\_DATA and DATA frames.
+The payloads of any resulting ENCODED\_DATA frame MUST be correctly encoded according to those frames' encodings; note that this could require the payloads of the original frames to be decoded and subsequently re-encoded into the new frames, rather than simply concatenated.

 ## DATA\_ENCODING\_ERROR  {#error}

 The following new error code is defined:

-* DATA\_ENCODING\_ERROR (0xTBA):
+* `DATA_ENCODING_ERROR` (0xTBA):
-  The endpoint detected that its peer sent an `ENCODED_DATA` frame with an invalid encoding.
+  The endpoint detected that its peer sent an ENCODED\_DATA frame with an invalid encoding.

 # Encoding Schemes {#schemes}